 Two examples are better than one.

-The Man systemic car culture wants everyone outside who’s not in a car to be dressed in clothing with high visibility (hi-viz).
+Secondly, The Man systemic car culture wants everyone outside who’s not in a car to be dressed in clothing with high visibility (hi-viz).
 We all know black is the most slimming colour.
 Drivers are jealous of our active lifestyles.
 They want us to look chubbier than those in vehicles.
 They also want to take no responsibility for hitting and killing us with their cars.
 Activist people on foot and on bike and on board refuse to wear reflectors or bright clothing day or night in protest.
 Active transportation moderates get mocked as sell outs for having reflective trim on any clothing.

 Moschino, always known for its tongue-in-cheek, society mocking designs, has a new line out for Spring/Summer 2016 called Dangerous Couture featuring ridiculous, high fashion, hi-viz clothing and their version of street signs (including little Do Not Enter signs as earrings).